Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Switching Logic for Obstacle Avoidance

 where $k=1,\cdots,3P+1$.
-Consider a scenario that a UAV is moving within a trapezoid virtual tube, in the middle of which there exists a static obstacle.
-Figure \ref{VFObstacle} shows the vector field of this trapezoid virtual tube with the controller \eqref{ObstacleController}.
+In a given scenario, a robot is moving inside a trapezoid virtual tube while a static obstacle is positioned inside the virtual tube.
+In Figure \ref{VFObstacle}, the vector field of the trapezoid virtual tube with the swarm controller \eqref{ObstacleController} is depicted.

-Before presenting the convergence analysis, an assumption similar to \emph{Assumption 3} is proposed for all sub trapezoid virtual tubes available.
+Similar to \emph{Assumption 3}, we have a requirement for the virtual tube planning, which is summarized as the following assumption for all sub trapezoid virtual tubes available.